Boat services across the Lake District

 Northern Cruise.
 Cruise around the northern half of Coniston Water, calling at Coniston, Waterhead, Torver, Brantwood.
 There are regular cruises every day between February and November, outside that period a few cruises at weekends only.
 45 minute cruise.
 Cruise forms part of the ‘Cross Lakes experience’ connecting with the 505 bus service at Waterhead Hotel, near Waterhead jetty.
 This jetty is closer to a bus stop than Coniston jetty.

 Wild Cat Island Cruise.
 Seasonal cruise around most of Coniston Water, passing Wild Cat Island from Swallows and Amazons.
 Calling at Coniston, Torver, Sunny Bank, Brantwood.
 A few cruises per day from Easter to end October.
 60 minute cruise.

 Southern Lake Themed Cruise.
 Seasonal cruise around the whole of Coniston Water, calling at Coniston, Torver, Lake Bank, Sunny Bank, Brantwood.
 One cruise per day, Monday to Thursday from Easter to end September.
 Alternate themed trips, Swallows and Amazons or Campbells on Coniston.
 90 minute cruise.

 Steam Yacht Gondola

 The famous and beautiful Steam Yacht Gondola is a rebuilt Victorian steam powered yacht, originally built in 1859 and now operated by the National Trust.
-There are regular cruises between Easter and end October but none outside that period.
+There are 3 cruises on offer between Easter and end October but none outside that period.
 Cruises start from Coniston jetty and include commentary.

-Head of Lake Cruise.
+North Lake Cruise.
 Seasonal cruise around the northern half of Coniston Water from Coniston with request stops at Brantwood and Monk Coniston.
-A few cruises per day between Easter and end October.
-45 minute cruise.
+One cruise per day between Easter and end October.
+1 hour cruise.